 But just how does the Pipeline Surf Coaster stack up to its counterparts of SeaWorld Orlando attractions?
 Let’s examine the differences here.

 Ice Breaker opened at SeaWorld Orlando on February 18, 2022.
-It has a minimum height requirement of 54 inches tall in order to ride which was changed from its original 48-inch height requirement for added safety.
+It has a minimum height requirement of 54 inches tall in order to ride for added safety.
 Its total ride time clocks in at 1 minute and 20 seconds.

 The Ice Breaker is the icy peaks and summits of the Arctic.
 This high-thrill ride features 4 opportunities for airtime-filled launches.
 It also incorporates both backward and forwards plunges with the final launch resulting in a reverse vertical drop down a 93-foot tall spike at a 100º angle.

 Riders will also fly across 1,900 feet of track experiencing an almost completely vertical top hat maneuver and all of a sudden along you hit airtime hills, twists, and turns.
 Ice Breaker reaches a maximum speed of 52 MPH.
 It is located across from the Wild Artic section of the SeaWorld Orlando park.

 In 2019, SeaWorld Orlando teased the ride’s potential opening with the hashtag #BreakTheIce.
 The seated train car setup features 2 trains with 3 cars per train.
 The coaster arranges pairs of 2 riders across 3 rows with a total rider capacity of 18 riders.

 This ride doesn’t feature any inversions like the Pipeline Surf Coaster, the 100º drop along with its backward and forward motions are enough to get any heartbeat racing.